 Stonehenge (Clark Memorial Fountain): A memorial fountain located on Fieldhouse Mall to honor veterans that have died in WWII, Korea, and Vietnam.

 Stepan Center: Just about the furthest building north.
-While not a very aesthetically pleasing building, it manages to serve many purposes including concerts.
+It manages to serve many purposes including concerts.

 SUB (Student Union Board): Student group responsible for bringing concerts, speakers, and movies to campus.
 They also organize Acoustic Café which is performed every Thursday night at the Haggerty Family Cafe in the Duncan Student Center.